healthchecks/healthchecks/templates/docs/reliability_tips.md

 # Pinging Reliability Tips

-Sending monitoring signals over public internet is inherently unreliable.
+Sending monitoring signals over the public internet is inherently unreliable.
 HTTP requests can sometimes take excessively long or fail completely for a variety of reasons.
 Here are some general tips to make your monitoring code more robust.